The rise of cutting-edge, disruptive technologies is changing the face of procurement.

 I wonder if so much store is put in the process, complexity and sophistication of big data solutions that they’ve become an end in their own right.
 It takes something like the Metrics that Matter report to hold up a mirror to what we’re actually doing with the analyses to perhaps point out that we might be missing the most important point of all.

 That point is this: if we confuse visible spend with managed spend then we could enter a vicious cycle of steadily decreasing results in favour of a steady increase in visibility.

 Again, procurement is not an intellectual exercise.
 Data analysis exists to make it easier for us to act meaningfully, not as an end in its own right.

 Breaking the Cycle

-The SMART by GEP way is to not see data as something “other” to the process.
+The GEP SMARTTM way is to not see data as something “other” to the process.
 We have designed and built the unified procurement platform to make data work as the fuel to drive the results engine, as it were.
-Thus, SMART by GEP has, built-in, some key process steps that are designed to make informed action easy and natural and leading to greater efficiencies in value delivery.
+Thus, GEP SMART has, built-in, some key process steps that are designed to make informed action easy and natural and leading to greater efficiencies in value delivery.

 Advanced Analytics delivering intelligence and context as well as visibility is critical for spend analysis to be more than just data reporting.
 State-of-the-art spend analytics uses advanced algorithms to hunt for sources of value and structure the data so that you can do far more than just see it.